 Circuit Court | State of Illinois Office of the Illinois Courts

 In Illinois, the circuit court is the court of original jurisdiction.
-There are twenty-four judicial circuits in the state.
-Six are single county circuits (Cook, DuPage, Kane, Lake, McHenry and Will) and the remaining eighteen circuits comprise as few as two and as many as twelve counties each.
+There are 25 judicial circuits in the state, of which seven are single county circuits (Cook, DuPage, Kane, Lake, McHenry, St. Clair and Will). and the remaining eighteen circuits comprise as few as two and as many as twelve counties each.

 Except for redistricting of the general assembly and ruling on the ability of the governor to serve or resume office, the circuit court has jurisdiction for all matters properly brought before it.
 The circuit court shares jurisdiction with the Supreme Court to hear cases relating to revenue, mandamus, prohibition, and habeas corpus.
 If the Supreme Court chooses to exercise its authority in a case of these types, the circuit court loses jurisdiction.
 The circuit court is also the reviewing court for certain state agency administrative orders.

 There are two types of judges in the circuit court: circuit judges and associate judges.